Is a Merchant Cash Advance Right for My Business?

 Most people know what a small business loan is, but fewer people know what a merchant cash advance is and what it could do for them.
 An MCA, as it is often called, is best suited for businesses that are paid primarily through credit cards, and are similar to a loan but technically different in important ways.
 Here’s how it works:

-Merchant cash advance companies can advance you a certain amount of cash depending on the monthly revenue of your business.
+Merchant cash advance companies (like Swift Capital) can advance you a certain amount of cash depending on the monthly revenue of your business.
 You agree to pay back that advance, plus a fee, by letting the MCA provider keep a portion of your credit card sales each day until the advance and fee are paid off.

 To determine exactly how much your business pays back, the MCA provider will assign a “factor rate” to the advance you receive.
 The amount of the advance is multiplied by this factor rate to determine the total amount that must be paid back.
 Factor rates can range from 1.14 – 1.44.
 The other important number to consider is the “withholding” amount, which is the percentage of your credit card sales that the MCA provider will keep until the full amount has been repaid.
 Withholding amounts average around 15%, but can be as low as 5% and as high as 40%.
 Most advances are paid back in full in 6 – 9 months.